swayamswarupgiri/AI-smart-traffic-control-system/README.md

 ---

 This system effectively emulates a modern, real-world traffic light at an intersection crossing.
 Its advanced features prioritize safety, efficiency, and adaptability, ensuring smooth traffic flow and pedestrian convenience.
+** Smart AI-Powered Traffic Signal System for Emergency Management and Traffic Optimization ** System Overview
+Our project introduces a smart traffic management system that integrates ESP32 microcontrollers, AI-powered camera modules, and IoT infrastructure (Blynk IoT Core) to dynamically control traffic signals in real-time.
+This system is especially optimized for emergency vehicle prioritization (Green Corridor) and city-wide traffic analysis.

+** Key Components and Workflow
+ESP32 Microcontroller Unit (Installed in Traffic Lights):

+Acts as the brain of each signal point.

+Receives data from the camera module.

+Processes commands received from the Blynk IoT core.

+Controls the actual red, yellow, and green lights based on AI inference and IoT data.

+Executes pre-defined logic to optimize traffic flow and prioritize emergency vehicles.

+AI-Based Camera Module (Edge AI Vision):

+Programmed using JavaScript and TensorFlow.js.

+Uses a YOLOv5 model to detect objects such as:

+Cars

+Emergency vehicles (ambulances, fire trucks, police)

+Traffic congestion levels

+Sends detection results in real-time to Blynk Online Database via secure cloud integration.

+Blynk IoT Core (Cloud Processing and Data Hub):

+Acts as the centralized command center.

+Aggregates data from all camera modules.

+Runs logic scripts or forwards data to ESP32 units to act accordingly.

+Helps in syncing signals city-wide to improve traffic flow and reduce jams.

+Online Control Panel (Web + App Interface):

+Developed using Turbowarp (for visual logic) and MIT App Inventor.

+Provides:

+Real-time dashboard of all city signals.

+Manual override and emergency trigger option.

+GPS-based map showing traffic data and congestion levels.

+** Emergency Trigger: Green Corridor
+In case of an emergency, the app user (e.g., ambulance driver or command center operator) can activate an emergency trigger via the app.

+The system identifies the current location and route of the emergency vehicle.

+It synchronizes and turns all upcoming traffic lights to green, creating a Green Corridor.

+This ensures zero halts, enabling emergency vehicles to reach their destination quickly and safely.

+** Advantages
+Reduced traffic congestion using real-time AI analytics.

+Automated emergency routing without human intervention.

+Energy-efficient and scalable system.

+City-wide signal synchronization using cloud-based logic.

+User-friendly interface for traffic control units and emergency services